deboraptor/conferences_professionnelles/README.md

 # Professional Conferences

 Welcome to the Professional Conferences repository for the course _professionnal conferences_ in Paris Nanterre University in 2025.
-This repository contains information and resources related to various professional conferences.
+This repository contains information and resources related to six professional conferences.

 ## Table of Contents